Natangian

-Natangian was Low Prussian dialect of Low German.
-It is from East Prussia.
-The name is from the Natangians, a tribe of the Old Prussians.
+Natangian (Natangisch) was a Low Prussian dialect, spoken in Natangen, East Prussia.

 Geography

-It was spoken around Kornevo, Bartoszyce, Pravdinsk, Srokowo and Kętrzyn.
-Natangian has or used to have a border with Standard German, Mundart des Kürzungsgebiets, Westkäslausch, Ostsamländisch, Mundart des Ostgebietes, Ostkäslausch and Breslausch.
+It was spoken in Natangen around Zinten, Bartenstein, Friedland, Drengfurt and Rastenburg.
+Natangian has or used to have a border with Breslausch (a High Prussian dialect), Mundart des Kürzungsgebiets, Ostsamländisch, Mundart des Ostgebietes, Westkäslausch and Ostkäslausch.
 There was a border of Prince-Bishopric of Warmia to the state of the Teutonic Order, which also was the border of Natangian to Ostkäslausch.